Blockchain Meets COVID-19: A Framework for Contact Information Sharing and Risk Notification System: Evaluation

 \section{Evaluation}

-We build a prototype system and evaluate its performance with the following experiments, where we simulate users' daily contact and check-in activities by the Poisson distribution equation.
-In the experiments, we focus on the average cost of processing requests and the total cost to operate our prototype system.
-First, we introduce the environment for the experiments.
-Then, we evaluate and analyze the system performance on stability and scalability.
-In the future, we may deploy our system and build benchmarks to evaluate when the real dataset is available.
+We build a prototype system on a private Ethereum platform and evaluate its performance on the average cost of processing requests and the total cost to operate the system.
+Our experiment simulates users’ daily contact and check-in activities by the Poisson distribution equation.